MSecure/contact-tracing-us/COVID Alert MI_v1.4/README.md

 Therefore, this is clearly a violation of the privacy policy made on the app official website.

+[*Following-up*] Later I found that this is similiar to the case in CO, that this funtion is implementing an isNight() function from TwilightManager.
+Please check the `Privacy Violations` secton in README from `Covid Alert Co` folder for more details.

 ### CODE ANALYSIS
 - Application is signed with v1 signature scheme, making it vulnerable to Janus vulnerability on Android <7.0
 <!-- - The App logs information.
 Sensitive information should never be logged. -->